-The principal obstacle of this strategy is the rugged nature of the free energy landscape: deep wells are separated by steep energy barriers, so gradient-based optimizers often stall in sub-optimal minima~\cite{zhuravlev2010protein}.
+The principal obstacle of this strategy is the rugged nature of the free-energy landscape: deep wells are separated by steep energy barriers, so gradient-based optimizers often stall in sub-optimal minima~\cite{zhuravlev2010protein}.
 In the software Rosetta~\cite{alford2017rosetta} this difficulty is partly alleviated by progressively ramping up the strength of repulsive terms, which helps the search to escape isolated wells.

 An alternative route could be given by the advent of new quantum technologies, especially quantum annealing, an algorithm originally derived as a quantum analogue to simulated annealing~\cite{de1988numerical}.
 By utilizing quantum tunneling, quantum annealing can potentially overcome energy barriers more rapidly than classical algorithms, accelerating the optimization process~\cite{kim2025quantum, denchev2016computational}.
-Since proteins possess notoriously rugged free energy landscapes, quantum annealing could be pivotal for solving larger or novel protein structures, especially those with which AI based models struggle \cite{doga2024perspective}.
+Since proteins possess notoriously rugged free-energy landscapes, quantum annealing could be pivotal for solving larger or novel protein structures, especially those with which AI-based models currently struggle \cite{doga2024perspective}.